Inversil/LTCtoOSC/README.md

 - You need to save the touch designer project alongside the live project, and then open it manually when you get to work.

 ## How to use

-This guide looks kind of long, but that's mostly because it's made for people not familiar with any of this software.
-In reality, this will probably take roughly 10 minutes to get up and running.

 To start, click the code button at the top of this page and hit "download as zip" or [download the latest release](https://github.com/Inversil/LTCtoOSC-TouchDesigner/releases)